mtulio/mtulio.labs/docs/playbooks/openshift/ocp-cco-multi-tenant.md

 Steps to run one time:

-- extract the OpenShift Clients (oc, installer and ccoctl)
+- extract the OpenShift Clients (oc, installer, and ccoctl)
 - extract the CredentialRequests

 ```bash